akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#sequence-nr-pattern-matching

 Persistent messages are assigned sequence numbers on a per-processor basis (or per channel basis if used standalone).
-A sequence starts at ``1L`` and doesn't contain gaps unless a processor deletes a message.
+A sequence starts at ``1L`` and doesn't contain gaps unless a processor deletes messages.

 .. _snapshots:

 Snapshots
 =========

+Snapshots can dramatically reduce recovery times of processors and views.
+The following discusses snapshots in context of processors but this is also applicable to views.

-Snapshots can dramatically reduce recovery times.
-Processors can save snapshots of internal state by calling the ``saveSnapshot`` method on ``Processor``.
-If saving of a snapshot succeeds, the processor will receive a ``SaveSnapshotSuccess`` message, otherwise a ``SaveSnapshotFailure`` message
+Processors can save snapshots of internal state by calling the  ``saveSnapshot`` method.
+If saving of a snapshot succeeds, the processor receives a ``SaveSnapshotSuccess`` message, otherwise a ``SaveSnapshotFailure`` message

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#save-snapshot